ckd protein calculator

 Protein Requirements by CKD Stage

-Important Note: These are general guidelines.
-Your nephrologist may adjust recommendations based on your nutritional status, inflammation levels, and comorbidities.
+Important: These are general guidelines.
+Your nephrologist may adjust recommendations based on nutritional status, inflammation levels, and comorbidities.

 Dialysis vs Non-Dialysis Protein Needs